ssmaceachern-dev/mythicalmonsters/chapter9_impairments.md

 * A creature that is wearing an Armor Set with zero Fire Resistance gains the Burning condition with a rank equal to the Fire Pressure they receive.
-* On the World’s Turn, a creature receives Wounds equal to the rank of this condition and then this condition’s rank increases by one.
+* On the World’s Turn, a creature receives Health equal to the rank of this condition and then this condition’s rank increases by one.
 * The Quality rating of a creature’s Armor Set and Apparel decreases by one for each Round this condition is held.